shintakezou/ReplyChallenges/2018/CyberSecurity/README.md

-# Cyber Security Challenge traning problems
+# Cyber Security Challenge training problems

 This folder contains the solutions to the **training** problems of the Reply Cyber Security Challenge.